President’s Volunteer Service Awards (PVSA)- NEW

 Unpaid Student Work

 Not all unpaid student work can be counted as volunteer, community service work.
-Unpaid work in a for-profit place of business, such as an office, is considered an internship experience and shall not count as volunteer work because the student’s effort would benefit a business rather than a charitable effort.
+Unpaid work in a for-profit place of business, such as an office or medical practice, is considered an internship experience and shall not count as volunteer work because the student’s effort would benefit a business rather than a charitable effort.
+Read below for exception for volunteer sports/dance teaching assistants.

 Work for Family

 Unpaid work for family is usually not counted as volunteer work.
-Mowing the lawn for your parents or washing a car for your grandparents is considered a contribution to your own family and not volunteer work that benefits the community.
+Mowing the lawn for your parents, babysitting for a family member, or washing a car for your grandparents is considered a contribution to your own family and not volunteer work that benefits the community.
 Work in the family’s business is not usually considered volunteer work.
 If you believe that there should be an exception, contact the PVSA administrator through Compass.

 Live-In Exchange Student